EnigmaCurry/curlbomb/README.md

 your connection flows through.
 Using TLS makes sure this doesn't happen.

+You can also specify `--ssl` by itself, without the path.
+In this case, a new self-signed certificate will be generated and used for this session only.

+`--pin` can be used to directly provide the SSL certificate fingerprint to the client curl command.
+This avoids having to trust the client's CA root certificate store, and trusts your certificate explicitly.
+When generating a self-signed certificate with `--ssl`, the `--pin` option is turned on automatically.
+This makes the client command you have to paste/type much longer than it usually is, for
+example:

+    $ echo "whoami" | curlbomb --ssl
+    WARNING:curlbomb.server:No SSL certificate provided, creating a new self-signed certificate for this session Paste this command on the client:

+      KNOCK=bbxfOV1ToDVhJjAl bash <(curl -LSs -k --pinnedpubkey 'sha256//RSkhZc2Qw/j8AxHMLUzipRpegEK9I0BlX7J1I5bcg0Y=' https://192.0.2.100:39817)

+`--pin` is a different kind of trust model then using a certificate signed by a CA. When you use `--pin` you are completely bypassing the root CA certificate store of the client machine and instructing it to trust your certificate explicitly.
+This mitigates many man-in-the-middle type attacks that can happen with TLS, but you still need to take care that the client command is not modified or eavesdropped before being pasted into the client.

-Note that when combined with the --ssh parameter, the SSL certificate should be generated for the host running the SSH server rather than the one running curlbomb.
+Note that when the `--ssl` parameter is combined with the `--ssh` parameter, the SSL certificate should be generated for the host running the SSH server rather than the one running curlbomb.
 To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted and curlbomb will decrypt it only when necessary.

 ### Aliases